My Values as a Psychologist

 What I Stand For: My Values as a Psychologist

-I know not everyone who visits my site or follows my work may have read my previous blog post about therapist transparency, so I want to briefly share why I'm writing this—and what the intention is and isn’t.
+I know not everyone who visits my site or follows my work may have read my previous blog post about therapist transparency, so I want to share a little about why I’m writing this and what my intention is.

-I believe that being open about my values isn’t about promoting a political agenda.
-It’s about giving people the information they need to make an informed decision about who they want to work with in therapy.
-For many, especially those from historically marginalized or targeted communities, therapy can only be healing when it also feels safe.
-Knowing a therapist’s values up front can be part of that safety.
+For me, being open about my values isn’t about pushing a political agenda.
+It’s about giving you the information you need to decide whether I’m the right fit for you.
+For many people—especially those from historically marginalized or targeted communities—therapy can only be truly healing if it also feels safe.
+Knowing where a therapist stands can be part of creating that safety.

 I Believe in the Inherent Worth and Dignity of All People